Planning your trip

 Additional things you might consider bringing:

 If you like strong coffee, perhaps bring a pound of gourmet grounds.
-When you are in duty free, you might pick up your favourite bottle of spirit for the rafting trip.
-We provide reasonable amounts of wine and beer.
-Bring clothes that you are planning to discard and trade in for curios in Vic Falls.
-For example, trade old T-shirts for fine woodcarvings.
+We provide reasonable amounts of wine, beer and spirits but some grab a bottle of their favourite i at the duty free.
+Bring clothes that you are planning to leave with the support staff and porters.
+For example, old T-shirts or sneakers/Chacos you might not want to haul back home.
 Also, the fishing is quite good.
 A telescopic rod and reel with some spoon spinners and a steel leader will allow you to land some feisty Tiger Fish!

 Essential Travel Documents